Malcolm greeting Margaret in Scotland |

 Both

-Margaret and Malcolm are characters in my new medieval romance, Rebel Warrior,
+Margaret and Malcolm are characters in my medieval novel, The Refuge,

-set in Scotland in the late 11th century and released just this
+set in Scotland in the late 11th century.

 When